kronosapiens/kronosapiens.github.io/_posts/2015-11-10-opsworks-flask-and-chef.md

 1. Why was OpsWorks unable to fetch the repo from GitHub using SSH?
 The HTTPS workaround will be sufficient as long as we are fetching public repositories.
 If we ever have to serve a private repo, we'll need SSH access.

 2. Why was nginx returning a 502 error when uWSGI was returning a 500?
 Seems peculiar.

+3. Is it possible to set up `chef-repo` to have a per-cookbook Berksfile, rather than a single shared Berksfile?

 **You can see the full cookbook in all its glory [here](https://github.com/kronosapiens/chef-repo/tree/master/thena-infra).**